All Products

 You can change the values of the parameters described in the following table based on your business requirements.

-5. Package the code, and deploy the code to the EMR cluster.
+Step 5: Package and deploy to EMR

 mvn clean install

-3. Upload the JAR package to the EMR cluster.
+3. Upload the JAR package to the root directory of the EMR cluster.

 spark-submit \